Interested in building a blockchain social media platform for bloggers?

 - You can develop a blockchain-based game using their ’Unity SDK‘.

-They also have created a sample social media app, which is for a demonstration purpose and has limited features.
+They also have created a sample social media app, which is for demonstration purposes and has limited features.

 You need to take the following steps to implement this app for decentralized networks and run it: